 Easiest way to setup and be consent mode v2 ready is by using Google recommended consent manegement partners (most of them offer free options for small business websites built on WordPress).

-Below I’m going to show you various methods for ensuring your website is tight, and adheres to new privacy control policies.
+Below I’m going to show you various methods for ensuring your WordPress website is ready for the latest requirements, and adheres to new privacy control policies.
 Do keep in mind that each juristiction a website serves may require different settings.
 This means, it is up to you to familiarize yourself with your own specific requirements.

 Video Tutorial Showing How-to Setup Consent Mode V2 on WordPress for Free